-Below is information about the availability of vegan food/drinks at some the more common cafés, fast food restaurants and chain restaurants in Japan.
-This information is based on a review of the allergen information provided on the café or restaurant’s website.
+Below is information about the availability of possibly vegan food/drinks at some the more common fast food and chain restaurants in Japan.
+This information is based on a review of the allergen information provided on the restaurant’s website.
 In Japan, restaurants are required to give information about the presence of the following allergens in their food products:

 • eggs, milk, wheat, buckwheat, peanut, shrimp and crab.